ChristopheCVB/TouchPortalPluginSDK/README.md

 - Edit the properties `mainClassPackage` and `mainClassSimpleName` in your `build.gradle`
 - Implement the interface methods
 - Creating the `entry.tp` file
-  - Use Annotations (Example can be found in the Sample module)
+  * **Highly recommended method**: Use Annotations (Example can be found in the Sample module)
-  - Create and edit the file `src/main/resources/entry.tp` of your module to add your actions, states and events
+  * *Not recommended*: Create and edit manually the file `src/main/resources/entry.tp` of your module to add your actions, states and events
 - Add the Plugin icon into the following directory `src/main/resources/` of your module
-- Start calling the actions in the `onReceive(JSONObject jsonMessage)` method
+- Start calling your actions in the `onReceive(JsonObject jsonMessage)` method

 ## Build